 - a) The Council will work with relevant partners and developers to facilitate the creation of an integrated network of green infrastructure within and beyond Worthing.
-A Green Infrastructure Strategy will be produced by the Council and when in place, developments will be expected to comply with it.
-Until such time, applicants are encouraged to refer to existing information and records on green infrastructure assets to inform how their development can protect, conserve, enhance and deliver green infrastructure across Worthing. - b) All developments (excluding householder) will need to demonstrate how they will contribute to the implementation of the Green Infrastructure Strategy both at site level and with regard to the wider green infrastructure network.
-Opportunities should be taken to incorporate elements of green infrastructure onsite to create, protect, enhance and manage green infrastructure assets and/or networks to achieve environmental net gain.
-This should be based on up-to date ecological evidence on, and information about, green infrastructure networks and assets to maximise multi-functional benefits. - c) In all new developments there should be no net loss of trees and any trees removed should usually be replaced on a 1:1 basis to maintain current levels of canopy cover.
-Additional tree planting is encouraged where appropriate to improve the quality of the local environment and increase appropriate species canopy cover. - d) Arrangements and funding for the management and maintenance of green infrastructure over the long term should be identified and implemented.
+Development should protect, conserve, enhance and deliver green infrastructure across Worthing. - b) Opportunities should be taken to incorporate elements of green infrastructure onsite to create, protect, enhance and manage green infrastructure assets and/or networks to achieve environmental net gain.
+This should be based on up-to date ecological evidence on, and information about, green infrastructure networks and assets to maximise multi-functional benefits. - c) In all new developments there should be no net loss of trees and any trees removed should, where practical and appropriate, be replaced on a greater than 1:1 basis to support levels of canopy cover and contribute to biodiversity net gain.
+Where this is not possible, an off-site contribution may be sought.
+Where practical and appropriate, additional tree planting is encouraged to improve the quality of the local environment and increase appropriate species canopy cover.
+Where possible, tree stock should be UK sourced and grown. - d) Arrangements and funding for the management and maintenance of green infrastructure over the long term should be identified and implemented.
 Where appropriate, the Council will seek to secure this via planning obligations. - e) Major developments should demonstrate how they are meeting the requirements of this policy in their submitted sustainability statements and are encouraged to achieve Building with Nature Full Award (Excellent).